 “The knowledge from staff was excellent and really helped the children to gain new knowledge and insight into their local history.
 Their enthusiasm rubbed off on the children as the visit to the Priory was very useful.”

-The significance of the founding the Ferry across the Mersey at the Birkenhead Priory, is the perfect setting for complementing a Geography River Study.
-A visit to the Priory provides a great insight into the Mersey Rivers location and supports the development of the knowledge and skills required to be covered within the area of fieldwork.
+The significance of the founding the Ferry across the Mersey at the Birkenhead Priory makes it the perfect setting for complementing a Geography River Study.
+A visit to the Priory provides a great insight into the Mersey Rivers location, and supports the development of the knowledge and skills required to be covered within the area of fieldwork.

 Today the Ferry across the Mersey is a familiar site to the residents and tourists of Merseyside and offers a unique way to travel the 1.5 miles that separates The Wirral peninsular from the City of Liverpool.

 The first recorded ferries across the Mersey were completed by the Benedictine Monks from the Birkenhead Priory.
 The Priory’s history lies with the ferry, becoming increasingly popular and the need to provide hospitality for travellers headed across the Mersey.
 An increase in traffic on the road from Chester to the ferry caused the Prior to apply to the King in 1284 to divert the main road around the Priory’s precincts and construct a fence to preserve the privacy of the monks.
 Permission was granted, however in 1318 the Priory was in a very impoverished state, owing to the burden of offering hospitality for free.
 The Prior therefore petitioned Edward 11 for permission to build a hostel and charge guests for food and drink, and again in 1330 petitioned Edward 111 for the right to run the ferry service.
 The charter did not make the Priory automatically wealthy but ensured that it would not gain struggle to survive.